-This Kingdom Rush: Rift in Time review was made after playing through the first three scenarios.
-We were sent a prototype copy of this game by the publisher in exchange for an honest review.
+This Kingdom Rush: Rift in Time review was made after playing through the campaign (all two-player and three-player games).
+We were sent a copy of this game by the publisher in exchange for an honest review.

 What is Kingdom Rush: Rift in Time?

 Kingdom Rush: Rift in Time is a cooperative tower defense game based on the very popular mobile game Kingdom Rush.
-In this game you’ll be using your towers and heroes to defend your kingdom against all of the enemies and portals that the Time Mage throws at you.
+In this game you use your heroes and towers to defend your kingdom against all of the enemies and portals that the Time Mage throws at you.

-During the main phase of each round, you’ll get to attack with towers, pass towers to teammates to upgrade them, and move your heroes around the board.
+During the main phase of each round, you’ll get to place towers and attack with them, pass towers to teammates to upgrade them, and activate your heroes (moving them and using their unique abilities).
 You can do any of these actions during this phase and players can perform actions in any order.
-What you’re trying to do is use your damage tiles (the polyominoes) and your heroes to cover the enemies on the horde cards before they make it to the exit.
+What you’re trying to do is use your damage tiles (the polyominoes) and your heroes’ miniatures to cover the enemies on the horde cards before they make it to the exits.

 The towers show which directions and how far they can shoot.
-You start out with just a few Level 1 towers that have restrictive placement rules for their damage tiles, but you can upgrade the towers to give you more flexibility.
+You start out with just a few Level 1 towers that have restrictive placement rules for their damage tiles, but the higher level towers give you more flexibility.

-Some of the enemies on the horde tiles are resistant to certain types of damage while others “fly” and can only be hit with ranged attacks.
-There are also some enemies that heal, some that deal damage after they move, and others that make their hordes move faster.
-You’ll often be trying to come up with ways to cover the most threatening enemies on a tile if you’re not going to be able to cover all of the enemies that round.
-Every time a horde tile makes it to the exit, you’ll lose hearts based on the number of uncovered enemies; you begin each scenario with seven hearts.
+Some enemies have their own special abilities.
+Some heal, some deal damage after they move, and others make their hordes move faster.
+You’ll often be trying to come up with ways to cover the most threatening enemies on a card if you’re not going to be able to cover all of the enemies that round.
+Every time a horde card makes it to the exit, you’ll lose hearts based on the number of uncovered enemies.

-Your main focus is one destroying the purple portals.
-These cards have enemies on them just like the horde tiles, but they have special rules.
+Your main focus in most scenarios is destroying the purple portals.
+They have enemies on them just like the horde cards, but they have special rules.
 Each portal will have a tower level written on it, which is the lowest level tower that you can use to attack it.
-Also, any towers that were used to attack a portal are removed from the board at the end of the round.
+Also, towers that were used to attack portals are returned to the supply, not to your hand like your other towers.
 If any portal makes it to the exit tile, you’ll immediately lose.

-You’ll win if you’re able to destroy all of the portals.
-You’ll lose if you lose all of your hearts or if a portal is able to make it to the exit tile.
+You’ll win if you’re able to complete the scenarios objective.
+You’ll lose if the kingdom loses all of its hearts or if a portal is able to make it to the exit tile.

-- It feels GREAT when you come up with the perfect placements for your damage tiles.
-It really is very similar to that feeling you get when you clear lines in Tetris.
+- It feels great when you’re able to come up with the perfect placements for your damage tiles.
+It’s very similar to that satisfying feeling you get when you clear lines in Tetris.

 - Those plastic horde trays were a great idea.
 It’s very easy to slide them along the paths.

-- The game has a great look to it, even in prototype form.
+- I really like the look of this game.
 The artwork is nice and clean and the miniatures look fantastic.

-- Quarterbacking could end up being an issue for some groups.
-There’s no hidden information so it could be tempting for one person to try to take over, especially if they are the best puzzle-solvers in their group.
+- Quarterbacking could be a big issue for some groups.
+There’s no hidden information, so it could be tempting for one or more people to try to take over, especially if they’re the best puzzle-solvers in the group.